robsondepaula/devops-with-kubernetes/part3/3_04/README.md

 ## Github actions
 On this exercise [3_04.yml](../../.github/workflows/3_04.yml) should fully automate the setup and deployment.
 The only requirement is that the cluster exists along with the service account.

+## Error when installing kubeseal to GKE from Github Actions

+Please check https://cloud.google.com/kubernetes-engine/docs/how-to/iam on how to fix it since it requires the role of Kubernetes Engine Admin.

 # Clean-up
 Avoid unnecessary costs when finished by deleting the images in the container registry.
 List them:
 ```